Table of contents

 - Ready to set actionable goals for your team?

 SMART goals are actionable goals since they are Specific, Measurable, Achievable, Relevant, and Time-bound.

 Here are the various aspects of SMART goals:

 🎯 Specific: This addresses the ‘what’ of your goal.
 Asking your team to create educational resources for your customers isn’t accurate, for example.
 However, spelling out the resources – an FAQ section let’s say – makes your goal specific.

 🎯 Measurable: This ensures you set goals that can be tracked.
 Without it, you might as well be running a race with no finish line in sight.

 🎯 Relevant: Relevance keeps your goals looking fresh and, well, relevant.
 For example, setting a goal to create new tutorials to explain how to use your product features is a relevant goal for an objective such as educating customers.
-So ask yourself: do my goals align with your customer service objectives?
-If they don’t, you’ll want to revisit the drawing board
+So ask yourself: do my goals align with my customer service objectives?
+If they don’t, you’ll want to revisit the drawing board.

-🎯 Time-bound: Lastly, put a time cap on your goals to ensure you give your team ample time to meet it.
+🎯 Time-bound: Lastly, put a time cap on your goals to ensure you give your team ample time to meet them.

 Without addressing each aspect of a SMART goal, you’re more likely to find your team lagging at accomplishing their goals.
 You’ll also have a hard time understanding their performance (let alone progress).